What Co-Teachers Have to Be Thankful For

 Laurie: I think how much I learn about kindness and caring from our students.
 They are the reason I often wake up before the alarm goes off.
 They make me want to be a better teacher.
-Just this past Friday, Joey — a student who had repeated 5th grade because someone thought he wasn’t mature enough — said in math class, “Ms. Wasserman, would you like me to help Walt so you can help someone else?”
+Just recently, a student who had repeated 5th grade because someone thought he wasn’t mature enough — said in math class, “Ms. Wasserman, would you like me to help Walt so you can help someone else?”
 Wow, a 12-year-old who is mature beyond his years.
 Thankfully, we can all learn from that.

-Elizabeth Stein is a 20-year teaching veteran, specializing in literacy and special education, with experience in both upper elementary and middle school.
-She’s currently a teacher and new-teacher mentor in Long Island NY’s Smithtown Central School District.
-Elizabeth is National Board Certified in Literacy, a member of the Teacher Leaders Network, and a contributor to Education Week and other publications.
-She was a guest expert at MiddleWeb’s webinar for new teachers in July 2012.
-Her first book, from Scholastic, will be published in the the spring and focuses on RTI and comprehension in the middle grades.
+Elizabeth Stein is a 25-year teaching veteran, specializing in literacy and special education, with experience in both upper elementary and middle school.
+She’s currently a co-teaching coach in Long Island NY’s Smithtown Central School District.
+Elizabeth is National Board Certified in Literacy and a contributor to Education Week and other publications.
+Her latest book, Two Teachers in the Classroom: Strategies for Co-Teaching Success (Routledge/MiddleWeb) was published in Fall 2017.

-Laurie Wasserman is a National Board Certified 6th-grade special needs teacher in Medford, Massachusetts.
-She has been teaching for 32 years, has written articles for Education Week, Teacher Magazine and Education World, all about her love of working with kids who “learn differently.”
-She is also a co-author of the 2011 book Teaching 2030: What We Must Do for Our Students and Public Schools Now and in the Future.
-Laurie is a member of the Boston Writing Project and Teacher Leaders Network, as well as a new teacher mentor.
+Laurie Wasserman recently retired as a National Board Certified 6th-grade special needs teacher in Medford, Massachusetts, after teaching for 35 years.
+She has written articles for Education Week, Teacher Magazine and Education World, and is also a co-author of the 2011 book Teaching 2030: What We Must Do for Our Students and Public Schools Now and in the Future.
+She now works for Beyond BookSmart as an executive function coach for students in the Boston area.